emrec93/ml-sentiment-checker/readme.md

 ### Step 3: Model Training

-#### Step 1: CountVectorizer CountVectorizer() looks at all sentences in the training data and builds a vocabulary:
+#### Part 1: CountVectorizer CountVectorizer() looks at all sentences in the training data and builds a vocabulary:

 ```
 vocabulary = ["i", "love", "this", "movie", "it", "was", "fantastic", "terrible", "film", "waste", "of", "time", "absolutely", "brilliant", "acting", "the", "plot", "boring", "and", "predictable", "loved", "soundtrack", "not", "my", "type", "didn’t", "enjoy"]